 - Llamas that do not show concern about activity going on around them or animals near them will not make good guards

 Detailed information regarding guard llamas (Iowa State University Extension)

 Information about guard llamas by the international llama association

 House pets, especially small dogs and cats, are easy prey for coyotes.
-These animals should be kept indoors when possible, especially at night.
+Keep these animals indoors when possible, especially at night.

 - The NS DNR has a useful website explaining how to be coyote smart.

 - DNR information for sheep farmers coping with coyotes.